-Criminal Defense (Misdemeanor and Felonies) and Domestic Relations
+Criminal Defense and Domestic Relations:

 Attorney Young received his Juris Doctorate from the University of Alabama School of Law in 1979 and was admitted to the Alabama State Bar that same year.
 Mr. Young is an active member of the Coffee County Bar Association where he served as President from 1987 to 2003.
 He is also an active member of the National Association of Criminal Defense Lawyers (NACDL), National College for DUI Defense, and Georgia Criminal Defense Lawyers Association (GCDLA).
 He is a lifetime member of the Alabama Criminal Defense Lawyers Association (ACDLA) where he served on the board of directors for more than ten years and served as President in 2017.